-1. Katarzyna GRONDYS - Determinants of organisational commitment in outsourcing relationship 5 2.
+1. in outsourcing relationship 5 2.
 Marta KADŁUBEK - The essence of quality in corporate logistics management 17 3.
 Krzysztof KNOP, Robert ULEWICZ - Analysis of the possibility of using the kamishibai audit in the area of quality inspection process implementation 31 4.
 Mariusz KRUCZEK, Małgorzata DESKA - The role of entrepreneurs in the entrepreneurial discovery process 51 5.
 Anna KWIOTKOWSKA - Dynamism, hostility and complexity of the organisation's environment.
 Empirical verification of the construct 67 6.
-Katarzyna ŁUKASIK- Mechanisms of changes of organisational culture in corporate environment 81 7.
-Marcin NOWAK - Forecasting in economic sciences in the context of chaos theory 95 8.
+Katarzyna ŁUKASIK- Mechanisms of changes of organisational culture in corporate environment 81 7. $\label{eq:marcin NOWAK-processing} \textbf{Marcin NOWAK}-\textbf{Forecasting in economic sciences in the context of chaos theory} \;$ 95 8.
 Jolanta PAKULSKA - Protection of the environment as an expression of the corporate social responsibility 107 9.
 Aida STĘPNIAK - Musicians' time management based on third habit of Stephen R. Covey 119 10.
 Michał TRZISZKA - BYOD - a new trend in telework 131